dark-echo/gurgle/INSTALL.md

 1. Open up a terminal window
 2. Run `git clone https://github.com/dark-echo/gurgle.git`
-3. Copy this google sheet: https://goo.gl/E3Z7mz (or create a google sheet with a tab named "Influences")
+3. Copy this google sheet: https://goo.gl/E3Z7mz (or create a google sheet as described below)
 4. In sheet, go to Tools > Script Editor
 5. Copy Code.gs and paste it into Script Editor. (if code not already in there)
 6. Run > setup